 After years of testing, we've got this whole Hennessy lashing system down, but it is still more time-consuming than other suspension systems such as whoopie slings or webbing with loops.
 Because it's tricky to get the tension right until you have some practice, the process can take a while as you re-adjust each side to get it just right.
 All of the instructions are printed directly on the bag, but it reads a bit like a Dr. Bronner's label — wordy.
 You will want to practice setting these models up before going out into the backcountry.
 The benefit of the lashing system?
 It's lighter than all but the whoopie sling suspensions, and because it is just cord, it helps keep the overall cost down.

 Protection and Durability

 As you can probably guess, the ultralight models offered the least protection and durability.
-While hanging in the Grand Trunk Nano 7 we could feel even the slightest breeze moving underneath us, hence the 3 out of 10 rating.
-The Grand Trunk Ultralight Starter was marginally better, but not by much.
-The Sub7 definitely fits into this group as well, but we tested it as part of the SubLink Shelter System, which provided us with a tarp and bug net, so we gave it an 8.
-You would still need a sleeping pad or underquilt for cold nights, but at least we were protected from the basic elements.
-Some of the double models we tested, like the ENO DoubleNest and the Kammok Roo, while still open designs lacking bug nets and offering just a single layer floor, gave us enough fabric to cocoon ourselves inside and get a bit of protection from light rain or bugs, so we awarded those models a middle-of-the-road 5.
+While hanging in the Grand Trunk Nano and the ENO Sub6, we could feel even the slightest breeze moving underneath us, hence the low ratings.
+Because we tested the Sub6 as part of the SubLink Shelter System, which provided us with a tarp and bug net, so we scored it a bit higher.
+You would still need a sleeping pad or an underquilt for cool nights, but at least we were protected from the rain and creepy crawlies.
+The thinner fabric of these models also led to a lower durability rating because a slight snag could tear a hole.